"God is good": John Dumelo shares how losing to Maa Lydia would've affected him

 "Like by now boys will be trolling me on Twitter that I’ve lost again…..God is good paa oooo."

-According to John Dumelo, naysayers and name-calling influenced him to push further in his journey to winning the elections.
+According to John Dumelo, naysayers and name-calling influenced him to push further in his quest to win the elections.

-The actor-turned-politician lost his first political attempt to the NPP's Mrs Lydia Alhassan, exposing him to many social media trolls.
+The actor-turned-politician lost his first political attempt to the NPP's Alhassan, exposing him to many social media trolls.

 In a recent post, John Dumelo recounted several of the detractions he received and how he turned them into fuel for his ambition.

-YEN.com.gh gathered a few comments from fans in reaction to John Dumelo's statement on how his loss would have affected him.
+YEN.com.gh gathered a few comments from fans who reacted to John Dumelo's statement on how his loss would have affected him.

 @Fentuo_ said: